Board of Directors

 Kim Jordan, Vice Chairman

 Kim Jordan graduated from University of North Carolina with a BS in Business Administration and Finance.
-Kim and her family have lived in Memphis for the past nine years.
-In that time she has contributed her time and energies to multiple civic and non profit organizations in Memphis.
+Kim and her family have lived in Memphis since 2007.
+In that time she has contributed her time and energies to multiple civic and nonprofit organizations in t greater Memphis area.

 Kim is an active supporter of Memphis University School, Youth Villages and St. Jude Children's Research Hospital.
 She is married to Bryan and they have three children: Avery, Kendall and David.